When you donate, you reap the (tax) benefits.

 Your holiday donation could encourage others to pay it forward.

 The flurry of social events and present checklists causes some people to overlook charitable holiday giving, or not consider it a priority.
-But it only takes one donation to spread the word about worthy causes and encourage others to give.
+But it only takes a moment- one donation to spread the word about worthy causes and encourage others to give.

 If you are fortunate to already have all you need, ask your loved ones to make a donation in your honor in lieu of a physical gift.
 You can quickly set up a giving page for Vitamin Angels directly on Facebook that makes it easy for friends and family near or far to contribute online.